Melanie Margalis: College career

-Margalis helped the Georgia Bulldogs swimming and diving women's team at the University of Georgia win the NCAA Division I women's team title in 2013 and again in 2014.
+Margalis competed for the Georgia Bulldogs swimming and diving women's team at the University of Georgia.
+The Bulldog women's swimmers won the NCAA Division I women's team title in 2013 and again in 2014.

 2013

 Margalis won gold in the 4x200-meter freestyle relay as a member of the preliminary team and bronze in the 200-meter individual medley at the 2013 World University Games in Kazan, Russia.

 2014

 At the 2014 National Championships, Margalis won the 200-meter IM and finished third in both the 400-meter IM and 200-meter breaststroke to earn a roster spot on the Pan Pac team — she finished 12th in the 400-meter IM and ninth in the 200-meter IM.
 Later that year she also competed at the 2014 FINA World Swimming Championships (25 m), swimming the IM events.
 She won a bronze in the 200-meter IM and finished sixth in the 100-meter IM.